carallon/pharos-controller-api/sphinx-src/http-api/override.rst

 PUT
 ===

-Set the Intensity, Red, Green, Blue levels for a |OVERRIDE_OPTIONS|.

 .. only:: designer

+  Set the Intensity, Red, Green, Blue levels and Colour Temperature for a Fixture or Group.

   Action will propagate to all controllers in a project.

+.. only:: expert

+  Set the Intensity, Red, Green, Blue levels and Colour Temperature for a Group or Space.

 ``PUT /api/override``